Have you ever walked out of an interview feeling like you still don’t have a sense of whether a candidate will actually be good for the job?

 6.)
 A critical server crashed.
 What would you do to regain functionality and mitigate damage?

 This question tests a candidate ability to use technical knowledge in methodical ways and stay calm.
-Whether asking developers about spotting glitches days from launch or nurses about handling an emergency code, the best responses show clearly thought out processes and a calm response.
+Whether asking developers about spotting glitches days from launch or nurses about handling an emergency code, the best responses show clearly thought out processes and a calm demeanor.

 7.)
 You are leading a team.
 One of your team members is underperforming on a critical task.
 How do you handle the situation?